Baalamurgan/Baalamurgan/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - 👋 Hi, I’m @Baalamurgan K A
-- 👀 I’m interested in developing websites, exploring new technologies and building big projects.\
+- 👀 I’m interested in developing websites, exploring new technologies and building big projects.
-- 🌱 I’m currently studying Computer Science Engineering at VIT-Chennai.\
+- 🌱 I’m currently pursuing Bachelor of Computer Science Degree at VIT-Chennai.
-- 💞️ I’m on my track learning and building websites and Java application.\
+- 💞️ I’m on my track learning and building websites and Java application.
 - 📫 How to reach me https://www.linkedin.com/in/baalamurgan/

 ### 🛠 &nbsp;Tech Stack